 |Change the PIN by entering the old PIN and specifying a new PIN

 |Change the administrative key, reset the PIN, or unblock the smart card by using a challenge/response method

 |Create a virtual smart card

 For more information about these Windows APIs, see:

 - Windows.Devices.SmartCards namespace (Windows)

 Distinguishing TPM-based virtual smart cards from physical smart cards

 To help users visually distinguish a Trusted Platform Module (TPM)-based virtual smart card from physical smart cards, the virtual smart card has a different icon.
-The following icon is displayed during sign in, and on other screens that require the user to enter the PIN for a virtual smart card.
+The virtual smart card icon is displayed during sign-in, and on other screens that require the user to enter the PIN for a virtual smart card.

 A TPM-based virtual smart card is labeled Security Device in the user interface.

 The PIN for a virtual smart card can be changed by following these steps: